This factsheet is for people who have trigger finger, or who would like information about it.

 If possible, try not to do any activities that cause you pain.

 Your doctor may inject into the inflamed area of your tendon.
 This will reduce the inflammation, so your symptoms should improve.
 You may see an improvement a few days after the injection, but it can take up to a few weeks before you notice any difference.
-The site of the injection may feel tender afterwards.
-If one injection doesn’t help, you may be given a second injection.

 If your trigger finger is mild, you may be able to treat it with a splint.
 A splint can be fitted by your doctor or a hand therapist.
 You can then put it on your finger at night to keep it straight.